MDIL-SNU/SPINNER/docs/tags/tags.rst

   similarity_metric:
       type:           pRDF
-      limit:          0.08
+      limit:          0.01
-      volume_cut:      0.1
+      volume_cut:     1000.0
-      energy_cut:    0.005
+      energy_cut:     1000.0
       gaussian_dist:   0.1
+      rdf_grid:        250

 This is the similarity metric that is used to measure the similarity distance between different structures.
 For :code:`type` of the similarity metric, :code:`pRDF` is only available for now (see J. Chem.
 Phys.
-130, 104504 (2009) for details). :code:`limit` is the limit that determines whether two structures are same or not. :code:`volume_cut` and :code:`energy_cut` is the volume and energy criteria to calculate similarity distance between two structures (units are Å^3 and eV/atom, respectively). :code:`gaussian_dist` is the Gaussian distribution of the pRDF function (Å).
+130, 104504 (2009) for details). :code:`limit` is the limit that determines whether two structures are same or not. :code:`volume_cut` and :code:`energy_cut` is the volume and energy criteria to calculate similarity distance between two structures (units are Å^3 and eV/atom, respectively). :code:`gaussian_dist` is the Gaussian distribution of the pRDF function (Å). :code:`rdf_grid` is the bin number of rdf.

 3.10 Relaxation option